ensigns/elevate/README.md

 field - the field in the response to assign to {OUT}
 before - a string or list of strings to get the variable before; if multiple match, the first match is used after - a string or list of strings to get the variable after; if multiple match, the first match is used

-### Keycheck
-!!!!
-Keycheck is not yet implemented, but part of a potential concept for later

-Checks if a named field is present in both the users keychain and the document; for document/resource level access control.
-Can be used with resolvers.